pvigier/pvigier.github.io-jekyll/_posts/2019-09-08-beginner-guide-game-networking.md

 In my opinion, the three more interesting algorithms to know are:
 * [Huffman coding](https://en.wikipedia.org/wiki/Huffman_coding) with a precomputed code which is extremely fast and can give good results.
 It was used to compress the packets in the Quake3 network engine.
 * Using [zlib](http://www.zlib.net/) which is a general-purpose compression algorithm and it never expands the data.
 It is used in numerous applications as you can see [here](https://en.wikipedia.org/wiki/Zlib).
 It may be overkill for state updates.
 But it may be interesting if you have to send assets, long texts or terrains from the server to clients.
-* [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) is maybe the simplest compression algorithm but it is very efficient for certain types of data and can be used as a preprocessing step before to use zlib.
+* [Run-length encoding](https://en.wikipedia.org/wiki/Run-length_encoding) is maybe the simplest compression algorithm but it is very efficient for certain types of data.
 It is specifically suitable for compressing terrains made of tiles or voxels where many adjacent elements are similar.

+There is also a paid library by Rad Game Tools called [Oodle Network Compression](http://www.radgametools.com/oodlenetwork.htm).
+On the page, they show an interesting graph where they compared the compression ratio of Huffman coding, zlib and their solution, very instructive.

 ### Delta compression